Is Breakfast Actually Important for My Health? [A Dietitian’s Take]

 Breakfast.
 It’s the most important meal of the day.
 Or is it?

 For many of us, the idea that we need to eat breakfast each morning is deeply ingrained.
-But do you actually need to eat breakfast to be healthy?
+But do you actually need to eat in the morning to be healthy?

 Maybe when you were a kid, breakfast was a non-negotiable.
 Then, as you grew up, you were likely bombarded with diet articles, telling you to eat’ breakfast like a king, lunch like a prince and dinner like a pauper’.